 Lemon oil - This is the lemon oil I use for baking.
 It's more concentrated than lemon extract.

-Cookie scoop - To bake these cookies, I use this medium cookie scoop which measures out 1½ Tablespoons of dough.
+Cookie scoop - To bake these cookies, I use a medium cookie scoop which measures out 1½ Tablespoons of dough.
 It's a size 40.
 I love using a cookie scoop for drop cookies.
-It keeps them uniform in size, which also helps them to bake evenly.
+It keeps them uniform in size, which also helps them bake evenly.

 Round cookie cutters - Use a round cookie cutter or the rim of an upside down glass to swirl the cookies back into a round shape after baking.
 Do this as soon as you remove them from the oven while they are still hot and pliable.
 I've had this set for years, and I use it all the time.